 The Garden school is suitable for robust and mobile children and young people with a diagnosis of Autism who have severe learning difficulties.
 These pupils are able to benefit from the highly specialist nature of the provision which includes:

 - A bespoke curriculum which addresses the core challenges of students who have Autism ie difficulty with social communication, flexible thinking and understanding and regulating emotions.

 - Specialist pedagogical and assessment strategies which address the learning and communication needs of this group of students eg TEACCH, PECS, SCERTS, Attention Autism and Intensive Interaction.

 - A tailored learning environment which includes highly structured and low arousal classroom spaces and a total communication approach.

-The attainment of both primary pupils and those on entry to secondary is in most cases assessed as being between P4 and P8 on the P scales.
+The attainment of both primary pupils and those on entry is assessed as being between P4 and P8 on the P scales.